FreePYQ logoFreePYQ

 Explanation:

 The Board of Control was established by the Pitt's India Act of 1784 to oversee civil and military administration in British India.
-It supervised the East India Company's governance, making option B correct.
+It supervised the East India Company's governance, so option B is correct.
 The Board of Directors (D) was part of the Company, not the controlling authority.
 Options A and C are not historically recognized bodies for this role.

 Question 9